10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 On-Page SEO Strategies Example of a Smart Meta Description (Screenshot)

-That’s because sometimes the snippet search engines automatically pull from your blog post may not actually include your target keyword phrase—or be the absolute best representation of what your article is designed to cover.
+That’s because sometimes the snippet search engines automatically pull from your blog post may not include your target keyword phrase—or be the absolute best representation of what your article is designed to cover.

 10. Keep an Eye on Keyword Density